calebabeck2020/CL-java-interview-prep/questions.md

 ### Java Basics:
-1. What is Java?
+1. What is Java? (!!)
+- Java is a high level OOP language that compiles code into machine language before execution

-2. Differentiate JDK, JRE & JVM?
+2. Differentiate JDK, JRE & JVM? (!!!)
+- Java Development Kit, Java Runtime Environment, and Java Virtual Machine

 3. Differentiate Method Override vs Overload?
+- Method Overriding is when you take an existing method and give it different functionality, Method Overloading is when you make multiple versions of a method that can take alternately typed parameters

 4. What pillar of OOP is method overriding & overloading?
+- Polymorphism, since they are transformative functions

 5. What are Constructors?
 Do we need to define them?
+- Constructors are a blueprint for objects that define their initial state and does NOT need to be defined (when left undefined, the no-args constructor is used instead)

-6. How does Java Memory work?
+6. How does Java Memory work? (!!!)
+- Stack and Heap and Garbage Collection

-33. ArrayList vs LinkedList?
+33. ArrayList vs LinkedList? (!!!)
+- I DONT REMEMBER!!!

 34. Final vs finally vs finalize?
+- Final is a Class Type that

-35. What is an Exception’s parent class?
+35. What is an Exception’s parent class? (!)
+- I DONT REMEMBER!!!

 36. How can you handle exceptions in Java?
+- Encase the risky code that could throw an exception in a try-catch block and catch either specific exceptions and/or a general exception

-7. Differentiate between Abstract class & interface?
+7. Differentiate between Abstract class & interface? (!!)
+- An abstract class is used as a blueprint to create other classes that use its functionality but in varying ways, whereas an interface is used to do something else idk

-8. What was introduced during Java 8?
+8. What was introduced during Java 8? (!)
+- Java 8 introduced Collections, and more

-9. What are Generics in Java?
+9. What are Generics in Java? (!!)
+- Generics are used in the place of a determined data/object type in an interface or abstract class

-29. Why Strings in Java are Comparator and Comparable?
+29. Why Strings in Java are Comparator and Comparable? (!!)
+- I DONT REMEMBER

-30. Difference between collections & streams
+30. Difference between collections & streams (!!)
-31. Difference between Linked List & Array List
+- A collection is an object that stores a collection of data, whereas a Stream can take a collection of data in a mutable form and can be modified easily

-32. Can entity classes be marked as final?
+32. Can entity classes be marked as final? (!!!)
+- I DONT REMEMBER!!!

 33. Is “finally” guaranteed to run?
+- Yes, even if an exception is thrown in the "try" block, the exception will be caught and then the "finally" block will run

-34. Can you override a private or static method in Java?
+34. Can you override a private or static method in Java? (!!)
+- I don't think so?

-35. Why Strings in Java are immutable?
+35. Why Strings in Java are immutable? (!!)
+- Strings are immutable because it is

-36. What Java JIT compiler is?
+36. What Java JIT compiler is? (!!!)
+- I DONT REMEMBER!!!

-37. What is abstraction?
+37. What is abstraction? (!!)
+- I need a refresher

-38. What is Polymorphism?
+38. What is Polymorphism? (!!)
+- I need a refresher

-39. What is a logger?
+39. What is a logger? (!)
+- A logger is an object (or aspect) that is used to log actions/events that occur during runtime of an application

-40. What kind of exceptions can I expect to see thrown when comparing strings?
+40. What kind of exceptions can I expect to see thrown when comparing strings? (!)
+- NullPointerException when comparing to a null object and maybe more?

 41. Differentiate .compareTo() & .equals()?
-42. Difference between collections & streams?
+- .compareTo() compares the data content of variables, but .equals() compares the data addresses of variables

 43. Difference between Linked List & Array List?

 44. Can entity classes be marked as final?

 45. Is “finally” guaranteed to run?

 46. Can you override a private or static method in Java?

 47. What are java exceptions?

 48. Can you change a final variable?

 49. What would be returned from a static variable?

 50. What is method overriding and method overloading?

 51. What is a constructor?

 52. What is the collection API?

 53. Do you understand Java Threads?

 54. Describe the difference between a set and a list?

 55. When would it be best to use an ArrayList or a List?

 56. What Java version are you using?

 57. What is the difference between versions 8 and 11?

 58. What is the difference between Strings and StringBuffer?

 59. What is a StringBuilder?

 ### SQL:
 9. What is HQL?
+- Hibernate Query Language is a more powerful query language that abstracts the process of communicating SQL commands to a database through Hibernate

 13. What is SQL?
 14. Differentiate between Delete, Drop, & Truncate.
 15. In SQL, what is Normalization?